Collaborative Law is a confidential out-of-court alternative based upon mutual respect

 The Collaborative Law Process differs from traditional litigation because it promotes mutual respect and gives control of the process to the parties, not a judge.

-Going through a divorce does not automatically mean having to endure the turmoil that is often associated with it.
-You have another choice – Collaborative Law.
-Developed as an alternative to the stereotypical litigated divorce, Collaborative Law is an option for divorcing or separating couples to resolve disputes respectfully without going to court.
-It offers couples a humane, solution-based approach to ending a marriage while maintaining a healthy relationship when that is appropriate, such as when the parties have children.
+Going through a divorce or a paternity dispute does not automatically mean having to endure the turmoil of litigation that is often associated with such relationship changes.
+You have another choice – the Collaborative Process.
+Developed as an alternative to the stereotypical litigated divorce, the Collaborative Process is an option for divorcing or separating couples to resolve disputes respectfully without going to court.
+It offers couples a humane, solution-based approach to ending a marriage or changing parenting status while maintaining a healthy relationship with the other party when that is appropriate, especially when the parties have children.

 Collaborative Law is based upon four principles:

-- The parties pledge in writing not to go to court.
+- The parties and their attorneys pledge in writing not to go to court.

-- Both parties engage in an honest and full exchange of information.
+- Both sides engage in an honest, transparent and full exchange of information.

-- Each solution takes into account the highest priorities of both spouses or partners and their children.
+- Each solution takes into account the highest priorities of both spouses or parents and their children.